pvjacl/pvjacl.github.io/src/content/galleryEvents/fall-fair-2026.md

 landingEventPullDate: "September 27, 2026"
 ---

-The Remembrance Gallery will be open during the Fall Fair at [The Washington State Fair](https://www.thefair.com/washington-state-fair/fair-event-details/)
+The Remembrance Gallery will be open during the Fall Fair at [The Washington State Fair](https://www.thefair.com/washington-state-fair/fair-event-details/) (Sept.
+4-27, closed Tuesdays & Sept.
+9)

 Directions and maps are available at our [Gallery Location page](/gallery/gallery-location).